Gravity assist: Limits

 The main practical limit to the use of a gravity assist maneuver is that planets and other large masses are seldom in the right places to enable a voyage to a particular destination.
 For example, the Voyager missions which started in the late 1970s were made possible by the "Grand Tour" alignment of Jupiter, Saturn, Uranus and Neptune.
 A similar alignment will not occur again until the middle of the 22nd century.
 That is an extreme case, but even for less ambitious missions there are years when the planets are scattered in unsuitable parts of their orbits.

-Another limitation is the atmosphere, if any, of the available planet.
-The closer the spacecraft can approach, the faster its periapsis speed as gravity accelerates the spacecraft, allowing for more kinetic energy to be gained from a rocket burn.
-However, if a spacecraft gets too deep into the atmosphere, the energy lost to drag can exceed that gained from the planet's gravity.
-On the other hand, the atmosphere can be used to accomplish aerobraking.
+Another limitation is the distance of closest approach to the planet.
+The magnitude of the change in velocity depends on the spacecraft's approach velocity and the planet's escape velocity at the point of closest approach.
+The closer to the center of the planet that approach is, the greater the achievable change in velocity.
+The atmosphere, if any, of the available planet will set a limit to the approach distance; for bodies with no atmosphere, like the moon, the closest approach is set by the constraint that the trajectory must not intersect the surface.
+For planets with atmosphere, as a spacecraft gets deep into the atmosphere, the energy lost to drag can exceed that gained from the planet's velocity.
+(On the other hand, this drag can be used to accomplish a different delta-V maneuver, aerobraking).
 There have also been theoretical proposals to use aerodynamic lift as the spacecraft flies through the atmosphere.
 This maneuver, called an aerogravity assist, could bend the trajectory through a larger angle than gravity alone, and hence increase the gain in energy.